-File systems can also restrict read and write access to a particular group of users.
-Passwords are the easiest way to do this.
-Along with controlling who can modify or read files, restricting access can ensure that data modification is controlled and limited.
+File systems can restrict read and write access to a particular user or group of users.
+Along with controlling who can modify or read files, restricting access controls and limits data modification.

 Encrypting files can also prevent user access, but it is focused more on protecting systems from outside attacks.
-An encryption key can be applied to unencrypted text to encrypt it, or the key can be used to decrypt encrypted text.
-Only users with the key can access the file.
+An encryption key is applied to unencrypted text to encrypt it.
+The key can also be used to decrypt the encrypted text.
+Only users who have the key can decrypt the file.
 With encryption, the file system does not need to know the encryption key to manage the data effectively.

 Types of file systems